Charlotte formerly worked as an editor of a garden channel and has extensive knowledge of plant care.

 - Treatment: Since this is usually caused by insects such as aphids, whiteflies, and mealybugs, controlling them is the larger issue.
 You can control these populations by various non-chemical means including using neem oil.

 - Threat Level: Low (doesn't do direct damage and is mostly cosmetic)

 Sooty mold feeds on the sticky honeydew left by aphids and scale insects, which can sometimes be found on maple trees.
 You'll know it's this mold if it rubs off easily on your fingers when you touch it.

 The good news is that sooty mold won't kill your tree and can be easily treated.
 Try using a gardening mix that works to protect plants.
-Make sure to follow the instructions carefully and apply it at the base of the tree to ensure the roots absorb the mix ingredients.
+Make sure to follow the instructions carefully and apply it at the base of the tree to ensure the roots absorb the mixed ingredients.
 This method should also prevent reinfection for up to one year.

 Lichen can be found on many maple varieties, but it's more commonly seen on mature trees.
 Fortunately, it's not harmful because it feeds off of the air rather than the trees.
 It doesn't seem to have any long-lasting effects on the places where it grows.
 It can make it harder for the tree to get the nutrients that it needs via photosynthesis, depending on how large the lichen is and how much of the tree it covers.